AaronE007/Stock-App-Diary/README.md

 ```bash
 bundle install
 ```
-3. Make sure the server and migrations for the data base are running with:
+3. Make sure the database and migrations for the data base are running with:

 ```bash
 rails db:create